-All graded work is due BEFORE 11:59pm on the due date.
+All graded work is due BEFORE 11:59pm on the due date, unless otherwise indicated in the assignment details or course schedule.
 Late work is NOT accepted.
 Plan accordingly, and do not wait until the last minute to submit an assignment.
 Exceptions may be considered for legitimate and documented circumstances (ie. medical emergency, death in the family).